sriharsh1104/solana_program_deployment/README.md

-# Solana Program Calling in React
+# Solana Program Deployment Manully

 This repository contains the source code and deployment instructions for a simple Basic create Message and update program on the Solana blockchain.